Bounded and Divergent Trajectories And Expanding Curves on Homogeneous Spaces: Abstract

 \section{Abstract}

 Suppose $g_t$ is a $1$-parameter $\mathrm{Ad}$-diagonalizable subgroup of a Lie group $G$ and $\Gamma < G$ is a lattice.
-We study differentiable curves of the form $\varphi: [0,1] \rightarrow U^+$ satisfying certain non-degeneracy conditions, where $U^+$ is the expanding horospherical subgroup of $g_t$.
-For a class of examples that includes products of real rank one Lie groups, we obtain sharp upper bounds on the Hausdorff dimension of the set of points $s$ for which the forward orbit $(g_t \varphi(s)x_0)_{t\geqslant 0}$ is divergent on average in $G/\Gamma$, for any basepoint $x_0\in G/\Gamma$.
-Moreover, we prove that the set of points $s$ for which $(g_t \varphi(s)x_0)_{t\geqslant 0}$ remains bounded is winning in the sense of Schmidt.
-We describe applications of our results to problems in diophantine approximation.
-Our methods also yield the following result for square systems of linear forms: suppose $\varphi(s) = sY + Z$ where $Y\in \mathrm{GL}(n,\mathbb{R})$ and $Z\in M_{n,n}(\mathbb{R})$.
+We study the dimension of bounded and divergent orbits of $g_t$ emanating from a class of curves lying on leaves of the unstable foliation of $g_t$ on the homogeneous space $G/\G$.
+We obtain sharp upper bounds on the Hausdorff dimension of divergent on average orbits and show that the set of bounded orbits is winning in the sense of Schmidt (and, hence, has full dimension).
+The class of curves we study is roughly characterized by being tangent to copies of $\mrm{SL}(2,\R)$ inside $G$, which are not contained in a proper parabolic subgroup of $G$.

+We describe applications of our results to problems in Diophantine approximation by number fields and intrinsic Diophantine approximation on spheres.
+Our methods also yield the following result for lines in the space of square systems of linear forms: suppose $\varphi(s) = sY + Z$ where $Y\in \mathrm{GL}(n,\mathbb{R})$ and $Z\in M_{n,n}(\mathbb{R})$.
 Then, the dimension of the set of points $s$ such that $\varphi(s)$ is singular is at most $1/2$ while badly approximable points have Hausdorff dimension equal to $1$.

 { }